 SRT is particularly suited for treating lesions that develop in areas where aesthetics matter and cosmetic complications are to be avoided at all costs, such as those on the areas of your face, head, and neck.

 The superficial radiotherapy technology was designed specifically to combat skin cancer; its radiation is less powerful than other radiation devices and can penetrate only 5 millimeters below the surface of your skin.
 This allows the surrounding, healthy tissue to be preserved even as the infected, cancerous tissue is destroyed.
 Also, no other organs are affected.
-For many of our patients, this non-surgical radiotherapy is the effective skin cancer treatment they’ve been looking for.
+For many of our patients in Nevada, this non-surgical radiotherapy is the effective skin cancer treatment they’ve been looking for.

 Following are some of the top advantages that superficial skin cancer therapy has over traditional high-radiation or surgical procedures: